Karthik7090ps/Bluetooth-communication-RTL-synthesis-using-yosys/README.md

-# Bluetooth-home-automation-with-on-board-communication RTL synthesis using YOSYS
+# Bluetooth communication RTL synthesis using YOSYS
 I will be giving pictures for all the steps in my system

 1. **Install Icarus Verilog:**